opensourcepledge/opensourcepledge.com/CONTRIBUTING.md

 Remember that a corresponding `minimal.svg.license` file must also be added.

 ### Additional Information

-If you'd like to make custom temporary changes to a member's JSON file, edit that file in `src/content/members`.
-To prevent workflows from overwriting this data, you should then create a corresponding `.lock` file.
-For example, if you're updating `src/content/members/foocorp.json`, you should also create a file called `src/content/members/foocorp.json.lock`.
-This will result in the JSON file not being automatically updated until the `.lock` file is deleted.
-Remember to delete the `.lock` file when you'd like the member to be updated again.

 When onboarding members, we will receive logo files for those members.
 Make sure to contribute these logo files, and any modified logo files you create, back to our [“Member Logos”][member-logos] Google Drive folder.
 If you don't have